 She has recorded for the Slovak Radio, Praga Digitals label (France), ArcoDiva (Czech Republic) and Pavlík Records (Slovakia).
 In 2005 she initiated and established the International music festival Bratislava Chamber Guitar of which she is the artistic director.
 In 2015 she initiated and established the International guitar competition of which she is the artistic director.
-In 2018 she initiated and established Visegrad Music Master Classes (guitar, violin, viola, violoncello).
+In 2018 she initiated and established Visegrad Music Youth Academy (guitar, violin, viola, violoncello, flute).

 For several years she was engaged by the Universität für Musik und darstellende Kunst in Vienna.
 Now she teaches at the Conservatory in Bratislava.
 Miriam is playing the guitar by world-known luthier Gernot Wagner, Petr Matoušek and Hans van den Berg.